Supported Conversations

 The ORSC Approach

 Organisation and Relationship Systems Coaching (ORSC) is grounded in a systems perspective.
-It views teams not as collections of individuals, but as living systems made up of relationships, interactions, shared meaning, and context.
+It views families/groups not as collections of individuals, but as living systems made up of relationships, interactions, shared meaning, and context.

 This approach recognises that: